JeelDobariya38/os-dev-guide/README.md

-# os-dev-guide
+# OS Dev Guide

- a simple project made for education purpose
+A simple project made for education purpose. here we are trying to build a os. for that we will learn assembly first.